cdstanford/dz3-artifact/README.md

 - Additional documentation about the solver, how to use it, and how to replicate the experiments (this file).

+Of these, the main script is `experiments/run_all.py`, which is a command-line tool for comparing a set of SMT solvers on a given directory of benchmark files.

 ### Claims Supported

 This artifact supports all of the experimental claims made in Section 6 of the paper.
 Namely: